 What is the difference between the MS in Biostatistics and the MPH in Applied Biostatistics?

-The MPH in Applied Biostatistics targets students interested in a broader exposure to areas of public health, with specialization in biostatistics and analysis.
+The MPH in Applied Biostatistics (MPH/AB) targets students interested in a broader exposure to areas of public health, with specialization in biostatistics and analysis.
 The concentration is flexible and requires 15-24 credits of biostatistics courses, but does not require the Statistical Theory sequence BIOS 6631 and BIOS 6632.
-Students pursuing the MPH in Applied Biostatistics are strongly encouraged to take the more advanced Biostatistical Methods sequence BIOS 6611 and BIOS 6612, which requires a semester of calculus, instead of the introductory MPH Applied Biostatistics sequence BIOS 6601 and BIOS 6602.
+Students pursuing the MPH in Applied Biostatistics are strongly encouraged to take the more advanced Biostatistical Methods sequence BIOS 6611 and BIOS 6612, which requires 2 semesters of calculus, a previous introductory statistics course, and exposure to some statistical software e.g., R, SAS, etc. instead of the introductory MPH Applied Biostatistics sequence BIOS 6601 and BIOS 6602.
 The MPH in Applied Biostatistics does not prepare students for PhD work in Biostatistics.

 The MS in Biostatistics program targets students interested in working as biostatisticians, or in pursing a PhD in Biostatistics.
-The MS requires a year of recent calculus with a minimum grades of B+, and includes 25 credits of biostatistics coursework including the Statistical Theory sequence BIOS 6631 and BIOS 6632, as well as a thesis or research paper.
+The MS requires 3 semesters of recent calculus (e.g., Calculus I-III offered from a math or engineering department), and linear algebra with a minimum grade of B+ or higher, an introductory statistics or biostatistics course, and exposure to some statistical software (e.g., R, SAS).
+Students interested in a less mathematical program with broader exposure to Public Health should consider the MPH in Applied Biostatistics.
+The MS program includes 25 credits of biostatistics coursework including the Statistical Theory sequence BIOS 6631 and BIOS 6632, as well as a thesis or research paper.
 All MS coursework is required for the PhD in Biostatistics.

 Should I apply to the MS or PhD program?